Luoauoa/ReNF/README.md

 # ReNF: Rethinking the Principles of Neural Long-Term Time Series Forecasters.

-[ICML 2026] This is the official implementation of ReNF: Rethinking the Principles of Neural Long-Term Time Series Forecasters.
+This is the official implementation of ReNF: Rethinking the Principles of Neural Long-Term Time Series Forecasters.

 **ReNF has been accepted by ICML2026.**